Lightning-AI/pytorch-lightning/README.md

 1. Maximal flexibility while abstracting out the common boilerplate across research projects.
 2. Reproducibility.
 If all projects use the LightningModule template, it will be much much easier to understand what's going on and where to look!
 It will also mean every implementation follows a standard format.
-3. Democratizing PyTorch power user features.
+3. Democratizing PyTorch power-user features.
 Distributed training?
 16-bit? know you need them but don't want to take the time to implement?
 All good... these come built into Lightning.

 **How does Lightning compare with Ignite and fast.ai?**
 [Here's a thorough comparison](https://medium.com/@_willfalcon/pytorch-lightning-vs-pytorch-ignite-vs-fast-ai-61dc7480ad8a).